 - If you manage either traditional desktops or an on-site solution for a Virtual Desktop Infrastructure (VDI), it requires a huge investment of capital, and it is difficult to deploy and manage.

-- Using a virtual desktop via cloud eliminates the upfront costs and the need for managing the desktop, because all of these will be taken care of by Amazon.
-It will be cost-effective, user-friendly and broadly accessible desktop experience for your users.
+- Using a virtual desktop via cloud eliminates the upfront costs and the need for managing the desktop because all of these will be taken care of by Amazon.
+It will be a cost-effective, user-friendly and broadly accessible desktop experience for your users.

 Get certified from top AWS course in London Now!

 - To start off with WorkSpaces, choose a bundle that offers different hardware and software options, and launch the number of WorkSpaces you require.
 After the WorkSpaces are provisioned, you will receive a mail to proceed further by connecting them.

 - You can also create a custom image of your WorkSpace and create your own installed software bundle.

 - Pre-installed software bundles are Microsoft Office and Trend Micro Worry-Free Business Security Services, and you can choose from Value plus, Standard plus, Performance plus, Power plus, PowerPro plus, Graphics plus, or GraphicsPro plus bundles.